Laser Vision Correction

 Before LASIK was available, PRK was the most commonly performed refractive surgery procedure.
 LASIK brought about several advantages over PRK, including less discomfort and faster results, but PRK is still preferred for patients with large pupils or thin corneas.
 The PRK procedure takes less than a minute to complete and is performed with only anesthetic eye drops.

-Schedule Your LASIK Consultation in Bayside, NY Today
+Schedule Your Consultation For LASIK in Bayside, NY Today

 To learn more about Laser Vision Correction, please call us today or click here to schedule an appointment with one of our doctors.